How to check your skin for skin cancer

 Undress completely and, making sure you have good light, stand in front of your full-length mirror.
 Have your handheld mirror (or helper) at the ready.

 “Check your skin regularly – say every six months.
 Become familiar with any pigmented lesions.
-If there’s a change in a lesion or it’s new, then get it checked out and ask your partner to check if it's difficult to see spots.
+If there’s a change in a lesion or its new, then get it checked out and ask the person helping you to check if it’s difficult to see spots.
 It’s also not a bad idea to take photos each year of large moles – that way you can document and compare!” says Dr Hamish Black, nib group medical advisor.

 Check your skin all over